 “Black Cinema Collective (BCC) is a group of multicultural artists and scholars who examine and celebrate works of African and Afro-diasporic filmmakers through programmed screenings and community discussions.”

-Their Amplifier Fellowship (sponsored by Netflix) supports:
+Their Amplifier Fellowship, which is sponsored by Netflix, supports:

 “Six emerging and mid-career Black American filmmakers working as writers, directors and/or producers.
 The program takes place over a period of nine months each year, during which Fellows will receive creative and strategic support that furthers their professional ambitions and propels a selected project forward.”